 - Operating system version-The source and target must have the same operating system.
-For example, you cannot have Windows 2003 on the source and Windows 2008 on the target.
+For example, you cannot have Windows 2008 on the source and Windows 2012 on the target.
 The two servers do not have to have the same level of service pack or hotfix.
-Windows 2003 and 2003 R2 are considered the same operating system, however the Windows 2008 and 2008 R2 releases are considered different operating systems.
-Therefore, you can have Windows 2003 on the source and Windows 2003 R2 on the target, but you cannot have Windows 2008 on the source and Windows 2008 R2 on the target.
-The Windows edition (Standard, Enterprise, and so on) does not have to be the same. - Server role-The target cannot be a domain controller.
+Windows 2003 and 2003 R2 are considered the same operating system, however the Windows 2008 and 2012 and their R2 releases are considered different operating systems.
+Therefore, you can have Windows 2003 on the source and Windows 2003 R2 on the target, but you cannot have Windows 2008 or 2012 on the source and the corresponding R2 version on the target.
+The Windows edition (Standard, Enterprise, and so on) does not have to be the same. - Windows Azure -Because Windows Azure uses remote desktop (RDP) for console connections to virtual machines running on Azure, if your target is running on Windows Azure, you must have remote desktop enabled on the source or the target will be inaccessible after failover. - Server role-The target cannot be a domain controller.
 Ideally, the target should not host any functionality (file server, application server, and so on) because the functionality will be removed when failover occurs.